appsmithorg/appsmith-docs/website/docs/reference/widgets/custom.md

 <dd>

-You can execute custom events you created on the property pane of the custom widget, by calling this function with name of the event.
-You can also by some optional data by passing a second argument.
+You can execute custom events that you created in the property pane of the custom widget by calling this function with the name of the event.
+You can also pass some optional data by including a second argument.

-_Example_: Let's say you have buttons in your custom component, upon clicked, you want to trigger onClick event along the itemId
+_Example_: Let's say you have buttons in your custom component, upon clicked, you want to trigger `onClick` event along the itemId

 ```js
 function onClick() {